lowlydba/jobsjson.org/index.md

 </details>

----

 ## Reference

 For complete schema documentation including all field definitions, data types, and examples, see the [Schema Reference](schema.md) page.

----

 ## Explanation

-### Why jobs.json?

-The problem: Job postings are scattered across various platforms, formats, and systems.
-Organizations maintain careers pages with inconsistent structures, making it difficult for job seekers to programmatically search across companies, aggregators to reliably collect listings, and tools to provide unified search experiences.

-The solution: A standardized, [well-known file format][well-known] placed at a predictable location enables automatic discovery, consistent structure across organizations, simple implementation, no proprietary platform lock-in, and flexibility to list individual jobs or simply link to your careers page.

 ### Design Principles

 The specification prioritizes simplicity for quick implementation, machine-readable structured data, human-readable JSON format, extensibility through optional fields, and follows the well-known file location pattern of `robots.txt` and `humans.txt`.

-### Documentation Style Guidelines

-When creating or editing documentation for the jobs.json specification, use semantic markup rather than manual formatting, avoid manual bold formatting in favor of proper heading structures, use code blocks for technical examples, rely on heading hierarchy for structure, and let the Jekyll theme handle styling automatically.

 ### Use Cases